 Pension funds must treat climate change as both a risk and an opportunity to ensure the future savings of millions of people are protected.
 Our environmental lawyers are making sure they do just that.

-Pension funds should not only take into account the risks that climate change poses to their members’ savings, but also disclose how they are managing these risks.
-We have been helping a member of the Shell Contributory Pension Fund (SCPF) in his efforts to get proof that the fund is adequately managing its climate-related risk.
+Pension funds should disclose how they are managing these risks.
+We have been helping a member of the Shell pension fund in his efforts to get proof that the fund is adequately managing its climate-related risk.

 The Bank of England’s Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA) have today released statements on the systemic impact of climate change to UK financial markets